 Bankara is a word that combines two other words: “ban” is barbarian and “kara” is “collar,” from “haikara” (high collar), which was basically a Meiji (1868-1912) term for “cool” or “civilized.”

 I think it means something like you are wearing nice clothing, but they are all frayed and not well preserved.
 At the time, this was seen as a more manly and Bushido approach to life than being purely Western focused and haikara.

 I think “roguish” is good translation, but it’s mostly about being manly and gruff in your clothing rather than prissy and dandy.

-What does bankara Ivy mean in practice?
-According to Free & Easy, it means wearing a fun shirt and madras cap with patched chinos and paint-splattered wingtips:
+Now what does bankara Ivy actually look like in practice?
+According to Free & Easy, it consists of wearing a fun shirt and madras cap with patched chinos and paint-splattered wingtips:

-Or a checked shirt, madras tie and collar pin with a hideous jacket:
+Or a checked shirt, madras tie and collar pin with a rather hideous jacket: